Victor515/Notes/README.md

 # Notes
-This is a collection of miscellaneous notes I take from time to time.
+This is a collection of notes I take from time to time.